department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can request documents from your Official Military Personnel File to view and print.
+You can request documents from your Official Military Personnel File to view and download.

 **You can request your:**